dddrrreee/cs140e-22win/labs/5-replay/README.md

      the bytes for the code address and size may not lead to an error you can catch --- skip those bytes (4 through 8 iirc) and just do the others.

+     For this test you'll have to update your `my-install` to do something more useful when it gets an unexpected response.
+Just copy your `simple-boot.c` into `5-replay/my-install` make and install (also: check that this passes your tests first!)

   4. extension: fix the bootprotocol so that it is not broken!